OUR LATEST VIDEOS

 Houston is home to a ton of parks.
 A ton.
 (Including some pretty great splash pads.)
-And some are better than others if you're looking to spend more than 30 minutes at an unshaded playground, so we've rounded up 13 parks where you can easily spend a few hours, or even the entire day.
+And some are better than others.
+So, if you'd like to find a park with a great playground where you can easily spend a few hours or even the entire day, read on to learn more about 13 parks in Houston with playgrounds that are definitely worth the drive.

 Mary Jo Peckham Park - Katy